adamsanaglo/pulp_deb/status/functions/pmc_scan_repos/README.md

 ## Function details
 ### generate_repo
 Scans [packages.microsoft.com](https://packages.microsoft.com) for a list of apt and yum repositories and adds them to repo-request-queue for them to be checked by **check_repo**.
 Apt repositories are added to to the queue with a "dist" field specifying one dist to check per **check_repo** function call.
+The current repository status is used to determine which repos/dists to re-check based on the last time they were last checked.
 Filters of apt and yum repositories are also added to the results-queue to handle deleted repositories or apt dists.

 - **trigger**: Timer everyday at 8:30:00 am UTC (1:30 am PST)

-- **inputs**: None
+- **inputs**:

+    repositorystatus - JSON blob with the current status of all repositories used to determine whether a repository needs to be checked again or not.
+This input is set as `dynamic-public-data/repository_status.json` which is the same blob that is updated by pmc_status_delivery.

 - **outputs**: